Question Machines

 Question Answering systems are changing the way we find information and understand our world.

-Embedded in services like Alexa, Google Assistant and Siri, they promise an answer to every question.
+Embedded in services like Alexa, ChatGPT and Siri, they promise an answer to every question.

 But how do they generate the answers to our questions?